YonicDev/mpdr/README.md

 * **Windows 7** and newer.
 * **Linux:** Tested on Arch and Ubuntu-based distributions.

-MPDR will also designed to work with Mac OS.
+MPDR is also designed to work with Mac OS in the future.

 ## Usage